Summary

 Family counselling and ADHD

-Reading books about ADHD and joining an ADHD support group can help.
-For example, parents may learn different management techniques (such as ‘time out’) and how to balance punishments and rewards.
-Communication skills and anger management techniques are also useful.
-Assistance is also available through local or community organisations and ADHD Australia.
+Reading books about ADHD and joining an ADHD support group can also help.
+For example, parents may learn different strategies to overcome some of the challenges their child may be experiencing.
+More general information and assistance is available through local or community organisations and ADHD Australia.

 Diet and ADHD

 There is no evidence that ADHD is caused by certain foods (such as food additives).
-Some studies have found that small numbers of children with ADHD may benefit slightly from dietary changes, though changes to diet are not recommended as a routine part of therapy.
+Some studies have found that small numbers of children with ADHD may benefit slightly from dietary changes, though changes to diet, unless for other health reasons, are not recommended as a routine part of therapy.

 Talk with your doctor or a dietitian before changing your child’s diet to help with ADHD.